dautovri/mirrors-china/README.md

 # Repositories in China
-How to config the pyhton and scala mirrors
+How to config the python and scala mirrors

 ## Tsinghua University mirrors (Ubuntu, Fedora, Arch, Debian)